Saro00/DGN/README.md

-# Directional Graph Network
+# Directional Graph Networks

-Implementation of Directional Graph Network for Graph Nets in PyTorch and DGL.
+Implementation of Directional Graph Networks in PyTorch and DGL.

 ## Overview

-We provide the implementation of the Directional Graph Network (DGN) in PyTorch and DGL frameworks, along with scripts for running real-world benchmarks.
+We provide the implementation of the Directional Graph Networks (DGN) in PyTorch and DGL frameworks, along with scripts for running real-world benchmarks.
 The repository is organised as follows:

 - `models` contains:
   - `pytorch` contains the various GNN models implemented in PyTorch: the implementation of the aggregators, the scalers, the DGN layer and the directional aggregation matrix ('eigen_agg').